 Requirements for Admission to the University

-- a bachelor's, master's, or doctoral degree from an institution in an English-speaking country (see Memo #8 for the official list) or
+- a bachelor's, master's, or doctoral degree from an institution in an English-speaking country (see Memo #8 for details) or

-- a score of 92 on the TOEFL-iBT
+- a score of 92 or higher on the TOEFL-iBT

 Applying for Financial Support

 Almost all of our graduate students are supported through teaching assistantships.
-To qualify, you need to satisfy the above and also have either
+If your native language is not English, to qualify for financial support you need to satisfy the above and also have either

-- a bachelor's degree from an accredited US institution, or
+- a bachelor's degree from an institution in an English-speaking country (see Memo #15 for details), or

 - a score of at least 26 on the speaking section of the TOEFL-iBT

-Competitive applicants will submit an official TOEFL score, even if you have a Master's degree from an accredited U.S. institution.
+Applicants whose native language is not English will be more competitive if they submit an official TOEFL score, even if they have a degree from an English-speaking country.

 The Graduate School FAQ for International Students may also be helpful.